-When a lighter weight passenger, including a small adult, occupies the front passenger seat, the OCS may reduce
+When a lighter weight passenger, including a small adult, occupies the front passenger seat, the OCS may reduce the inflation rate of the Passenger Advanced Front Air Bag.
+This does not mean that the OCS is working improperly.

 Do not decrease OR increase the front passenger's seated weight on the front passenger seat